hgmauri/sample-redis-cache/README.md

 #  Azure Redis Cache in .NET 5
-Example of using Redis Cache in .NET 5 with StackExchange.Redis
+Example of using Redis Cache in .NET 5 with StackExchange.Redis (Pub-Sub) and Worker Service